Content Writer at SocialBee

 12. There are differences in the Discover tab

-On Bluesky, the Discover tab doesn’t show overall trending topics like you’d find on X. Instead, Bluesky allows users to follow different feeds, providing more control over the type of content you want to see.
+Unlike X, Bluesky allows you to follow different feeds, providing more control over the type of content you want to see.
 This gives users the option to curate their own experience by subscribing to feeds that align with their interests.

 13. Bluesky offers more post interaction customization features